fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 That also applies to callables with no parameters at all.
 The same as it would be for *path operation functions* with no parameters.

-Then, we can change the dependency "dependable" `common_parameters` from above to the class `CommonQueryParameters`:
+Then, we can change the dependency "dependable" `common_parameters` from above to the class `CommonQueryParams`:

 ```Python hl_lines="11 12 13 14 15"
 {!../../../docs_src/dependencies/tutorial002.py!}